Recipes » How To Make Your Own Sourdough Bread Starter (and Maintain it)

 There are variables that affect your yeast starter.
 Temperature is a big one.
 Cool temperatures will slow your starter down.
 Hot weather will speed up your starter and you may have to feed it more often.

-If you will not be baking regularly, after you feed your starter, put it into the refrigerator.
-Discard all but a couple of tablespoons and feed it weekly.
+If you will not be baking regularly, after you feed your starter put it into the refrigerator.
+Feed it weekly.
 Continue using 100 grams of water and 100 grams of the flour mix.

 When you plan on baking remove the starter from the refrigerator and let it return to room temperature.
 Discard and feed your starter recipe again.
 I will do this for 2 to 3 days to get it good and vigorous again.
 If it seems sluggish feed it twice a day (every 12 hours).